Motivic Tambara Functors: Introduction

 In Section \ref{sec:tambara-2} we introduce a second notion of motivic Tambara functors, called motivic Tambara functors of the second kind.
 These are effective homotopy modules $M \in \HI_0(k)$ together with for every finite étale morphism $f: X \to Y \in \Sm_k$ and every smooth and quasi-projective morphism $p: W \to X$ a norm map $N_{f,W}: M(W) \to M(R_f(W))$, where $R_f(W) \in \Sm_Y$ denotes the \emph{Weil restriction} of $W$ along $f$.
 The norms are again required to distribute over transfers in a suitable fashion.
 Note that if $p = \id: X \to X$, then $R_f X \wequi X$ and so we obtain $N_{f,X}: M(X) \to M(Y)$.
 In other words, any motivic Tambara functor of the second kind naturally induces a motivic Tambara functor of the first kind.
 The main result of Section \ref{sec:tambara-2} is that this is an equivalence of categories.

 In Section \ref{sec:tambara-naive}, we introduce a third notion of motivic Tambara functors, called naive motivic Tambara functors.
-These are just sheaves of sets $M \in Shv_\Nis(\FEt_S)$, together with norm and transfer maps for finite étale morphisms, satisfying a suitable distributivity condition.
+These are just presheaves of sets $M$ on $\FEt_S$ such that $M(X \coprod Y) \iso M(X) \times M(Y)$, together with norm and transfer maps for finite étale morphisms, satisfying a suitable distributivity condition.
 Here $\FEt_S$ denotes the category of finite étale $S$-schemes.
 This definition is closest to Tambara's original definition.
-Using Tambara's original result, we easily show that naive motivic Tambara functors are well-behaved under group completion and localization.
+Using one of Tambara's original results, we easily show that naive motivic Tambara functors are well-behaved under group completion and localization.
 This is used at a key point in the proof of the main result.

 In Section \ref{sec:effective-homotopy-modules} we study in more detail the category $\HI_0(k)$.
 Using abstract categorical arguments, we show that if $char(k) \ne 2$ then $\HI_0(k) \wequi \widetilde{DM}^\eff(k)^\heart$.
-From this we deduce that for $X \in \Sm_k$, the effective homotopy module $\E X \in \HI_0(k)$ is, in a suitable sense, generated under transfers and pullbacks by the maps $Y \to X$ for $Y \in \Sm_k$.
+From this we deduce that for $X \in \Sm_k$, the effective homotopy module $\E X := \ul{\pi}_0(\Sigma^\infty_+ X)_0 \in \HI_0(k)$ is, in a suitable sense, generated under transfers and pullbacks by the maps $Y \to X$ for $Y \in \Sm_k$.

 In Section \ref{sec:normed-homotopy-modules-I} we introduce yet another notion of motivic Tambara functors, called normed effective homotopy modules.
 This is just the category $\NAlg(\SH(k)^{\eff\heart})$.
 We construct it more formally, and establish some of its basic properties.